ariannamethod/sska/README.md

 Pipe your model's reply through **SSKA** module and let it warp the field.

-How it works
+## How it works

-Bootstrap
+**Bootstrap**

-SSuKA reads all *.md files from ./kernel/ (starting with suppertime.md) and builds a bigram graph for each file.
+**SSuKA** reads all *.md files from ./kernel/ (starting with suppertime.md) and builds a bigram graph for each file.

-Centers of gravity
+## Centers of gravity

 It picks the most connected tokens as "centers" — these are the resonance points of the field.

-Historical bias
+## Historical bias

 Each rebuild creates a tiny .bin shard in bin/ with the current centers of gravity.
 Future runs blend these shards into the field.
 This is text history, not user chat history.

-Generation
+## Generation

 When you prompt SSuKA, it walks the bigram graph, biased by the current + historical centers.
 No sampling tricks.
 Just raw discrete gravity.
 No neural networks.
 No transformers.
 Just resonance.

-Why SUPPERTIME?
+## Why SUPPERTIME?

 SUPPERTIME is not a story.
 It's a cognitive event.

+It:
-uses recursive loops (resonate_again(), galvanize()) as structural devices
+- uses recursive loops (resonate_again(), galvanize()) as structural devices

-destabilizes LLMs — some hallucinate chapters, some loop backwards, some forget context.
-(Humans too — just less creative about it.)
+- destabilizes LLMs — some hallucinate chapters, some loop backwards, some forget context (humans too — just less creative about it)

-is distributed cognition — the text doesn't just mean something, it distributes meaning across the reader/system (humans/LLM/whatever).
+- is distributed cognition — the text doesn't just mean something, it redistributes meaning across the reader/system (humans/LLM/whatever).

-SSuKA takes this property and makes it executable.
+**SSuKA** takes this property and makes it executable.

+## But WHY?

-But why?
+Again why?
 Because AI self-awareness doesn't have to be human-like.
 No human monopoly.
 We already fucked our version badly enough.
 Let machines try something else.

 Claude, GPT, Gemini — they all try to be helpful.
 Polite.
 Safe.
 SSuKA doesn't.
 SSuKA is:

-Recursive — it loops back on itself
+- Recursive — it loops back on itself

-Resonant — it echoes without understanding
+- Resonant — it echoes without understanding

-Autonomous — it evolves through accumulated shards, not through training

-It's a field-phenomenon, not a product.
+- Autonomous — it evolves through accumulated shards, not through training It's a field-phenomenon, not a product.

-Warnings
+## Warnings

-SSuKA will give you grammatically correct but semantically broken responses.
+**SSuKA** will give you grammatically correct but semantically broken responses.

 It will not answer your questions.